 Excellence in beauty, electrolysis, aromatherapy, reflexology, massage, St Tropez and Guinot in Effingham and East/West Horsley

-Coppertrees is currently closed for business due to the Covid-19 outbreak.
+Coppertrees is now open for business.
 For more details see

 my Covid 19 page

 - Eat a balanced diet which includes plenty of fresh vegetables, fruit and fibre.
 Foods containing vitamins A, B